michaelwittig/middleman-example-multilingual/README.md

 ## Build example

-To create all the static stuff that you need to upload the website to your favorite hoster run
+To create all the static stuff that you need to upload the website to your favorite hosting company run

 	bundle exec middleman build